KT0601/nodetopy/README.md

 ## People

-The original author of nodetopy3 is [Tanish Khandelwal](https://github.com/kt0601) For any issue you can open issue at github repo[nodetopy](https://github.com/KT0601/nodetopy);
+The original author of nodetopy3 is [Tanish Khandelwal](https://github.com/kt0601) For any issue you can open issue at github repo [nodetopy](https://github.com/KT0601/nodetopy);